j-a-avery/wordle-helper/README.md

 # Wordle Helper

-A simple project to practice some things (prefix trees, Angular) and to help me solve Wordle puzzles.
+A simple project to practice some things (JavaScript at first, TypeScript later; prefix trees/tries; Angular) and to help me solve Wordle puzzles.

 The goal is to have a full web UI (and maybe even host it as a web app, if I can finish beford Wordle's fifteen minutes of fame is up).